 Acclaimed by reviewers and the reading public alike, it also stayed close to the top of other prestigious bestseller lists, such as the Independent Booksellers and USA Today.

 His earlier two memoirs, My Own Country and The Tennis Partner were also critically acclaimed and remain in print.
-His voice has been published in major newspapers and magazines, including the New York Times, Washington Post, San Francisco Chronicle, The Atlantic and in a variety of electronic media, such as National Public Radio, to name just a few.
+His voice has been published in major newspapers and magazines, including the New York Times and the New York Times Magazine, the Washington Post, the San Francisco Chronicle, The Atlantic and in a variety of electronic media, such as National Public Radio, to name just a few.

 Click here to find an independent book store near you.